rpdav/nixos/prompt.md

 ```

 I've verified that `/var/lib/atticd` exists and is owned by `atticd`.
 It is also properly bind mounted to `/persist` in `/etc/mtab`.

+---
+OK atticd is up and running with impermanence.
+I've also created tokens for for admin (create/delete/configure nixos-cache) and for github (push/pull only).
+I've verified I can manually push objects up to my cache.
+I have added the cache endpoint and public key to cache substituters in my nixos config.
+Now:
+1. How do I set the github workflow to pull from and push to the cache?
+2. How do I set my nixos configuration to pull from the cache?

+I assume the substituter alone is not enough for pulling since it is a private cache and needs a token to authenticate.

+---

+To clarify, the total size of the 2 files transferred over ~3 min was 864 MB, so that should be 30 Mbps total, or about 15 Mbps per file.
+Several other files were transferred but they were smaller so it was harder to get a read on transfer speed for those.
+I tested a 1 GB transfer from `vps` to home using `scp` and got 22 MBps, or 176 Mbps; much faster.
+Transferring from B2 directly to home ran at 480 Mbps (this is the nominal speed of my home connection, so there is a bottleneck at vps down to 176 Mbps, but not so low as 30 Mbps).
+Transferring a 1 GB file from B2 to vps was around 800 Mbps.
+So it sounds like the chunking is causing the lower bandwidth.
+B2 storage is cheap, so I am fine with tuning the chunking parameters fairly aggressively to at least max out `vps`'s transfer capacity.